 - A. The District will make 1 engineering visit, and 1 operations crew visit to a customer's site at no charge.
-Each additional visit necessitated by customer actions may result in a fee of \$75 or actual cost, whichever is greater, being charged to the customer. - The District will develop the initial electrical distribution system design, per a Developer's instructions, for a subdivision or plat at no charge. - The customer may be assessed a charge of \$75 per hour to make corrections if the design is modified within 6 months of initial design. - B. When a customer requests the District relinquish or relocate an easement for a customer's convenience, and the work is not associated with a current District construction project, the District will charge the customer \$200 to help offset the cost of the estimated 5-6 hours of staff time and recording fees required to process the request. - C. Fees for pre-approved after-hours connects/disconnects: - 1-person (2-hour minimum) \$225, each additional hour is \$115 - 2-person (2-hour minimum) \$420, each additional hour is \$210 - D. Fees for pre-approved after-hours construction of Engineered projects: - 3-person crew (foreman & 2 linemen) per hour is \$185 - 4-person crew (foreman & 3 linemen) per hour is \$245 - E. Road Crossings (customer portion in existing roadways): Contact District Engineering Department at 509 582-1230
+Each additional visit necessitated by customer actions may result in a fee of \$75 or actual cost, whichever is greater, being charged to the customer. - B. The District will develop the initial electrical distribution system design, per a Developer's instructions, for a subdivision or plat at no charge. - C. The customer may be assessed a charge of \$75 per hour to make corrections if the design is modified. - D. When a customer requests the District relinquish or relocate an easement for a customer's convenience, the District will charge the customer \$200 to help offset the cost of the estimated 5-6 hours of staff time in addition to recording fees required to process the request. - E. Fees for pre-approved after-hours connects/disconnects: - 1-person (2-hour minimum) \$225, each additional hour is \$115 - 2-person (2-hour minimum) \$450, each additional hour is \$230 - F. Fees for pre-approved after-hours construction of Engineered projects: - 3-person crew (foreman & 2 linemen) per hour is \$185 - 4-person crew (foreman & 3 linemen) per hour is \$245 - G. Road Crossings (customer portion in existing roadways): Contact District Engineering Department at 509 582-1230

-REVISIONS FROM APRIL 2022 BOOKLET
+REVISIONS FROM 2022 BOOKLET